Subscribe to our newsletter

 How big is the operation?

-- Deep Sky Labs is a pilot project, capturing 3,000 tons of CO2 per year.
+- Deep Sky Alpha is a pilot project, capturing 3,000 tons of CO2 per year.

 - For context, a carbon removal facility in Iceland captures tens of thousands of tons per year, and another planned facility in the US will capture up to 500,000 tons per year.

-What byproducts will be created by Deep Sky Labs?
+What byproducts will be created by Deep Sky Alpha?

-- No byproducts will be created by Deep Sky Labs.
+- No byproducts will be created by Deep Sky Alpha.

 Is this project energy intensive?

-- Deep Sky Labs is 100% powered by renewable solar energy via a Power.
+- Deep Sky Alpha is 100% powered by renewable solar energy via a Power.
 Purchase Agreement with a new solar project in Alberta.

 - All the electricity we're consuming is matched by the electricity that our solar farm project is generating.

-- The solar farm will generate more electricity than we need for Labs.
+- The solar farm will generate more electricity than we need for Alpha.

 What’s the tax burden for Innisfail citizens?